Duc-T-Nguyen/Operating-Systems-Project2/devlog.md

 - started work again on the teller file to finish up the conditions for entering the safe
 - started work on the customer.py by just initializing the variables.
 Will have to work on the run function and other sub function tomorrow
-- created a function to generate at random the customer transactioin type and amount
+- created a function to generate at random the customer transactioin type and amount Session 3: 11-13-2025
+- finished up work on the customerpy to generate a random transaction action and amount and then put it through the process of getting to a teller and preforming the action